-Getting an EB-1 for managers on H-1B status may seem simple, but it requires quite a bit of work on your part and the part of your employer.
-This guide will help you avoid common pitfalls and obstacles to make sure you have EB-1 eligibility and get you from H-1B to Eb-1C.
+Getting an EB-1 green card for managers who are currently on H-1B status may seem simple, but it requires quite a bit of work on your part and that of your employer.
+This guide will help you avoid common pitfalls and obstacles to ensure EB-1 eligibility and transition from H-1B to EB-1C.

-• EB-1A for individuals with extraordinary achievement
+- EB-1A for individuals with extraordinary achievement

-• EB-1B for outstanding researchers and professors
+- EB-1B for outstanding researchers and professors

-• EB-1C for multinational managers and executives
+- EB-1C for multinational managers and executives

 Because this article is for the EB-1 for managers on H-1B visa status, we’ll focus on the third category: the EB-1C.

-According to USCIS, the EB-1C is a green card with specific requirements.
+According to USCIS, the EB-1C is a green card with specific requirements:

-• You must have worked for this employer abroad for at least one consecutive year in the three years before filing your petition.
+- You must have worked for this employer abroad for at least one consecutive year in the three years before filing your petition.

-• You must be coming to the U.S. to work as a manager or executive for that employer.
+- You must be coming to the U.S. to work as a manager or executive for that employer.

 Here are the requirements to demonstrate that you are a manager or executive:

-• As an EB-1 functional manager, you must be responsible for a department or function of the company and have the ability to hire, fire, and control the wages and activities of your employees.
+- As an EB-1 functional manager, you must be responsible for a department or function of the company and have the ability to hire, fire, and control the wages and activities of your employees.

-• As an executive, you need to have the power to make far-reaching decisions on behalf of the company without substantial supervision.
+- As an executive, you need to have the power to make far-reaching decisions on behalf of the company without substantial supervision.
 You must also be responsible for a team of managers.

 Some positions carry the title of manager or executive without fulfilling the above requirements.
 Be sure to double-check with your attorney to ensure that your job qualifies.

-How to Go from H-1B to EB-1C Green Card
+How to Go From H-1B to EB-1C Green Card

 No. Here’s why.

 If that is the case, you must have worked for at least one year in a foreign entity.
-That’s right.
 You cannot simply adjust your status to EB-1C if you work exclusively in the U.S. The EB-1C requirements state that you must have worked for one full continuous year in the foreign entity during the three years leading up to your petition.

 This requirement usually impedes managers on H-1B from getting an EB-1C.
 This is because, under the H-1B, you likely have spent the last several years working in the U.S. for your employer.